Currently Browsing

 Graphic Organizers in the Social Studies Classroom

-Using Graphic Organizers in Social Studies Classroom
+- Comments Off on Graphic Organizers in the Social Studies Classroom

 The social studies curriculum keeps getting bigger, but the amount of class time allotted to actually teach content keeps getting smaller.
 Teachers are responsible to present large quantities of information and students are being asked to do more with that information than ever before.
 How do we accomplish so many tasks, achieve so many goals, and meet so many standards in such a small amount of time?